brianotoole/bem-webpack-boiler/README.md

 import $ from 'jquery';
 ```

 2. [Lazysizes](https://www.npmjs.com/package/lazysizes) is similar to Lazyload.
-It is a self-initializing lazyloader for images and is said to be better for SEO, since lazysizes does not hide images/assets from search engines...
+It is a self-initializing lazyloader for images and still works fine for SEO, since it does not hide images/assets from search engines...
 No matter what markup pattern you use.
 This package is included as a dependency.

 To lazyload images, add the class `.lazyload` to all `img` and `iframe` elements, as needed.
 Instead of a `src` or `srcset` attribute **use a `data-src` or `data-srcset` attribute**.
 Here's an example:
 ``` html